Diversity, equity and inclusion

 Inclusive programs

-By building diversity, equity and inclusion into our projects we aim to minimize bias and address systemic inequities, which often cause marginalized communities to be especially vulnerable to environmental degradation and climate change.
+By building diversity, equity and inclusion into our projects, we aim to minimize bias and address systemic inequities that can cause marginalized communities to be vulnerable to environmental degradation and the impacts climate change.

-We have developed a Safeguards System to better identify and address project risks and opportunities that directly impact people and the environment.
-The system will be rolled out in fiscal year 2023.
+We have developed a safeguards system to identify and address project risks and opportunities that affect people and the environment.

-We established a public Accountability and Grievance Mechanism to address concerns and complaints raised by individuals, communities and other stakeholders connected to Conservation International initiatives.
+We established a public accountability and grievance mechanism to address concerns raised by individuals, communities and other stakeholders connected to Conservation International initiatives.

-Our gender program celebrated 10 years of working to advance gender-inclusive conservation efforts.
-We offer guidelines for integrating gender into conservation programming and responding to gender-based violence in community conservation.
+Our gender program offers guidelines for integrating gender into conservation programming and responding to gender-based violence in community conservation.
 National partners have recognized many of our projects for supporting women to participate fully in community discussions and management decisions.

-Our fellowships help Indigenous women from a wide range of regions — from the Pacific Islands, to Amazonia, to northern Kenya — take on leadership responsibilities and roles that have historically excluded them.
+Our fellowships help Indigenous women from a wide range of regions to take on leadership responsibilities and roles that have historically excluded them.
 They are strengthening their communities through ancestral knowledge and working to fight climate change.

-Our Indigenous Advisory Group provides advice and feedback on issues related to Indigenous rights, climate change and forest conservation – including guidelines for applying the principle of Free, Prior and Informed Consent (FPIC), an international human rights standard.
+Our Indigenous Advisory Group provides advice and feedback on issues related to Indigenous rights, climate change and forest conservation – including guidelines for applying the principle of free, prior and informed consent, an international human rights standard.

 Conservation International has been a thought leader in integrating human rights into the sustainable seafood movement.
 In 2021, we assessed 20 fisheries with a due diligence tool developed by our experts to protect the human rights of crew and communities in the fisheries and aquaculture sector.